jackgrayner/bat_LPS_RNA/README.md

 ## miRNA

-Bash and R scripts used to process and analyses miRNA sequencing data
+Bash and R scripts used to process and analyse miRNA sequencing data

 ## scripts_results_files